harrislapiroff/chromamine.com/src/posts/calling-the-first-dance-in-a-community.md

 {% dancecard dances "Accretion Reel" %}

 I originally intended to start the evening with this one.
-I figured I could do it without a walkthrough, just by teaching the (very simple) figures as the music played, and I liked that it removed any need to find a partner for the first dance and would tolerate lots of chaos.
-I swapped it out when I arrived.
+I figured I could do it without a walkthrough, just by teaching the (very simple) figures as the music played.
+I liked that it removed any need to find a partner for the first dance and would tolerate lots of chaos.
+But I swapped it out when I arrived.
 The room was echoey and I was concerned I wouldn't be clear enough for a no walkthrough.
 But I kept it for the second slot _with_ a walkthrough.
 It's a chaotic dance to begin with and I think it hit the right level of fun and chaos for the room.

 {% dancecard dances "Gallopede" %}